zhaoyuxuan/weather-app/README.md

 # weather-app
-currently not working for Safari(library doesn't supported by safari)
+currently not working for Safari(library doesn't supported by Safari) City data may take a bit of time to load